erelsgl/badkan/README.md

 You should see that the grade is 100%.

-## Adding exercises
+## Exercises

 An *exercise* corresponds to a subfolder of the "exercises" folder.
-Inside the folder, there should be an executable program called "grade".
+Inside the folder, there should be an executable program called *grade*.
 This program is responsible for checking and grading the submissions.
 For example, it can contain a "make" command, and some commands for running the executable and comparing against expected outputs.

-Each student submits a solution using a git url of a repository.
+To submit an exercise, a student should:

+1. put the solution in a git repository (e.g. in GitHub);
+2. submit the clone-url of this repository into the frontend.

+The system then:

+3. clones the repository into the docker container;
+4. copies all files from the exercise folder into the repository folder;
-Badkan clones/pulls the repository, enters the folder, and runs the "grade" program from there.
+5. enters the repository folder and runs "grade".

-To copy an assignment folder to docker, do:

-    docker cp <assignment-folder> badkan:/

-The default installation contains a single example exercise:
+The default installation contains two example exercises:
-"00-multiply".
+"00-multiply" and "00-reverse".